bigscience-workshop/promptsource/README.md

 You can override this default path using `PROMPTSOURCE_MANUAL_DATASET_DIR` environment variable.
 This should point to the root directory.

 ## Development structure
-PropmtSource and P3 were originally developed as part of the [BigScience project for open research 🌸](https://bigscience.huggingface.co/), a year-long initiative targeting the study of large models and datasets.
+PromptSource and P3 were originally developed as part of the [BigScience project for open research 🌸](https://bigscience.huggingface.co/), a year-long initiative targeting the study of large models and datasets.
 The goal of the project is to research language models in a public environment outside large technology companies.
 The project has 600 researchers from 50 countries and more than 250 institutions.

 In particular, PromptSource and P3 were the first steps for the paper [Multitask Prompted Training Enables Zero-Shot Task Generalization](https://arxiv.org/abs/2110.08207).